 With each new provider, you’re inviting the symptoms of vendor sprawl to displace your Reference Architecture.
 Because each vendor requires different training, support processes, billing procedures, PSA/RMM integration and more, your business is pulled in multiple directions.
 The time necessary to learn these standards, the expertise required for each, and managing one vendor from another during a critical incident, all add overhead or cost to your MSP.

 The Axcient x360 Platform enables MSPs to take full advantage of a Reference Architecture that leads to maximum profitability and customer service.
 With Axcient you can standardize not only on business continuity and disaster recovery (BCDR), but also for Microsoft 365 protection, and secure file sync and share with ransomware rollback.
 Additionally, as a 100% channel-only vendor, we also help add new customers with marketing and sales support – including email and social campaigns, brandable content assets, and marketing development funds (MDF) – all through the Axcient Marketing Portal.

 Standardize on Axcient x360

 Our Partners agree.
-Axcient x360 helps them support a consistent Reference Architecture allowing them to standardize on backup to protect their customers with a single pane of glass.
+Axcient x360 helps them support a consistent Reference Architecture by allowing them to standardize on backup to protect their customers with a single pane of glass.
 In fact, over one-third of Axcient partners who purchased Axcient have since stopped using all other BC/DR vendors – increasing profits and supporting a consistent service level for their customers.
-Another 1/3rd of partners rationalize their backup vendors down to Axcient and just one other.
+Another third of partners rationalize their backup vendors down to Axcient and just one other.